Industrial Waste Management: Hazardous and Non-Hazardous

 Benefits of Evaporation Ponds:

-- Reduces waste volume.
+- Reduce waste volume.

-- Separates recoverable chemical compounds.
+- Separate recoverable chemical compounds.

 Challenges of Evaporation Ponds:

-- Require large areas.
+- Require large areas of land.

 Chemical Treatment Ponds

 Chemical treatment ponds are one of the most common methods for handling both hazardous and non-hazardous industrial waste.
-Waste is treated using chemicals to neutralize or modify its harmful properties.
+Waste is treated using chemicals to neutralize or modify harmful properties.

 Treatment Stages: